wing5wong/artisan-whs-static/source/_events/2020-07-20_sports-awards.md

 Honouring the sporting excellence of our Students!

-Students getting their Sports Colours please purchase a ticket from the Bursars Office or Student Centre before 14 October.
+Tickets can be purchased from the Bursars Office or Student Centre before 14 October.

-Offices will be closed over the holidays.